juletx/academic-website/content/en/home/posts.md

 subtitle:

 content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: post
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 5
   # Filter on criteria
   filters:
-    author: ""
+    folders:
+      - post
+    tag: ''
-    category: ""
+    category: ''
+    publication_type: ''
+    author: ''
-    tag: ""
+    publication_type: ""
     exclude_featured: false
     exclude_future: false
     exclude_past: false
-    publication_type: ""
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.